 Nearly 100,000 packed Wembley to witness this game and they indeed witnessed history.
 West Germany took an early lead, England punched back quickly and the teams were tied at half time.
 Then, Peters brought England close to lifting the trophy, but Weber scored an equaliser a few minutes before the end to send the game to overtime.
 Despite that, the English dominated the overtime and Geoffrey Hurst added two more goals to achieve a hat-trick in the game and bring England their first and still the only World Cup title.

-Who is the favourite to win the World Cup?
+Who are the favourites to win the World Cup?